 62. Choose an original subject that stands out

-It is the most complicated exercise.
-Emails, your contacts receive them every day.
-It’s up to you to be original and to convince them to open yours rather than those of others.
+It’s the most complicated task.
+Your contacts receive a lot of emails every day.
+It’s up to you to be original and to convince them to open yours rather than others.

 63. Place the important words in the subject